pyodide/pyodide/docs/development/building-from-sources.md

 Pyodide smoothly.
 These settings can be changed via Docker preferences (see [here](https://stackoverflow.com/questions/44533319/how-to-assign-more-memory-to-docker-container)).

-You can edit the files in your source checkout on your host machine, and then repeatedly run `make` inside the Docker environment to test your changes.
+You can edit the files in the shared `pyodide` source folder on your host machine (outside of Docker), and then repeatedly run `make` inside the Docker environment to test your changes.

 ## Using `make`